Create a developer site on an existing Office 365 subscription

 Before you start

-If you have an Office 365 Small Business subscription, it supports only a single site collection, so you can't create a developer site collection.
-If you would like to learn more about Office 365 plans for your business, see SharePoint Online: software boundaries and limits.
+If you would like to learn more about Microsoft 365 plans for your business, see SharePoint Online: software boundaries and limits.

-For more information about the Office 365 Enterprise offerings, see Plans & Pricing.
+For more information about the Microsoft 365 Enterprise offerings, see Plans & Pricing.

 Create a developer site